-The maximum amount of an employee's 2018 earnings (and a self-employed person's net income) that is subject to the Social Security tax is $128,400.
-This amount is also known as the Social Security annual limit, wage base, contribution and benefit base, ceiling, tax cap, and maximum taxable earnings.
-The maximum amount is adjusted annually based on the national average wage index.
+The maximum amount of an employee's 2023 earnings (and a self-employed person's net income) that is subject to the Social Security payroll tax is $160,200.
+This amount is also known as the Social Security annual wage limit, wage base, contribution and benefit base, ceiling, tax cap, and maximum taxable earnings.
+The maximum amount is adjusted annually based on a national average wage index.

-The combination of the Social Security tax and the Medicare tax is often referred to as the FICA tax.
+The combination of the Social Security payroll tax and the Medicare payroll tax is referred to as the FICA tax.
 However, there is no annual limit or cap on the earnings when computing the Medicare tax for the employee, the self-employed person, or the employer.